 The 2025 study was based on two focus group interviews with 13 senior participants in the program.
 The 2024 study included participants from the municipalities of Vilnius, Šiauliai, and Panevėžys and was conducted in three stages: (i) initial survey, (ii) post-program survey, and (iii) four focus group interviews.
 The analysis highlights participants’ motivations, experiences, and perceived changes, emphasizes the importance of a safe and supportive educational environment, and allows for an assessment of how the program contributed to a sense of community, self-reflection, emotional skills development, and overall psychological well-being.

-You can view the research report here (2024):
+You can view the project report 2024 here (EN): Atsisiųsti / Download

-You can view the research report here (2025):
+You can view the project report 2025 here (EN): Atsisiųsti / Download

 10. IMPACT OF THE PUBLIC INSTITUTION 'EDU VILNIUS' ESPORTS LESSONS PROGRAM ON 9TH GRADE STUDENTS (2024)